compose-spec/compose-spec/05-services.md

 * `always`: Compose always pull the image from the registry.
 * `never`: Compose doesn't pull the image from a registry and should rely on the platform cached image.
-   If there is no cached image, a failure must be reported.
+   If there is no cached image, a failure is reported.
 * `missing`: Compose pulls the image only if it's not available in the platform cache.
-   This should be the default option if you are not also using the Compose Build specification.
+   This should be the default option if you are not also using the [Compose Build specification](build.md).
   `if_not_present` should be considered an alias for this value for backward compatibility
 * `build`: Compose builds the image.
 Compose rebuilds the image if already present.